mohamedr002/mohamed_ragab/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-Mohamed Ragab is a research scientist at both Machine Intelleiction Department, I2R and Center for Fronetiers AI Research (CFAR), A*STAR.
-He received his PhD in Computer Science and Engineering from Nanyang Technological University (NTU) in Singapore, where he focused on developing robust and transferable AI for dynamic predictive maintenance applications.
-His research interests include deep learning, transfer learning, and robustness for time series applications.
-Mohamed has a track record of publishing in top-tier conferences and journals.
+ Mohamed Ragab is a research scientist at both the [Institute for Infocomm Research](https://www.a-star.edu.sg/i2r) and the [Center for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), A*STAR.
+He earned his Ph.D. in Computer Science and Engineering from Nanyang Technological University (NTU), Singapore, in 2022, with a research emphasis on resilient and transferable AI solutions for dynamic predictive maintenance scenarios.
+His research interests include self-supervised learning, transfer learning, and robustness for time series applications.
 <!--EndFragment-->

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}} CV {{< /staticref >}}.